Dear SaaStr: How Do You Structure a Sales Team At $10m ARR

 Don’t figure this all out yourself — it’s too complicated.
 You need to hire an experienced VP+ of Sales to do this for you.
 By $10m+ in ARR, it all does start to become a formula.

-But a few things to think about even just as you approach $10m in ARR:
+A few things to think about though as you approach $10m in ARR:

 - You’ll probably need 1 sales manager, let’s call them Directors of Sales, for each 8 AEs and maybe 10–12 SDRs.
 Start modeling that in and budgeting it.
 So as you pass 10 reps, you’ll need a middle level of management (Directors) in addition to your VP.
 These 8–1 and 10/12–1 ratios are pretty much everywhere in SaaS Inside Sales + SDR teams, respectively.

 - You’ll probably need a “VP” for each 4–5 Directors, i.e. each 30–50 sales reps.
 In the beginning, that can just be your VP of Sales.
 But she’ll need VPs under her as you approach 50 reps.
 So plan for two tiers of VPs at 75-100+ reps.